 For example, you could automate a timely, custom follow-up from the music department when alumni read an article about your world renowned jazz band — a subject you know they are interested in now because they have been looking at it on your site.

-Check out this video to learn more about CBE, Capture Higher Ed’s marketing automation for university advancement.
+Learn more about the Behavioral Intelligence Platform, Capture Higher Ed’s marketing automation for university advancement.
 See how your prospective donors’ browsing history can give you the “timely, relevant and personal” approach to communicate with them more effectively.

 By Kevin Hyde, Senior Content Writer, Capture Higher Ed